wolkenheim/keycloak-vue3/README.md

 ## Overview of the Keycloak Auth workflow
 This is going to happen
-1) User calls Vue application.
-They have no auth token.
+1) User calls Vue application first time.
+There is no auth token.
 2) Keycloak-js redirects User to the auth page of Keycloak Server.
 User logs in.
 Keycloak server start session for user.
-3) Redirect back to Vue application with token.
+3) Server Redirects user back to Vue SPA application.
+User is logged in and has a valid JWT token.

 The auth workflow is handled by keycloak, both js and server.
 Our job starts with the authenticated user.
 Their token, user info and groups need to be persisted globally in our app via a Pinia User Store.
 Each component will potentially